Generated Blue Ridge mountain river scene representing the Toe River, not an exact location photo

 Black Mountain Campground and South Toe Road

-A practical public access start for the South Toe corridor when forest access is open.
+A practical public access start for the South Toe area when forest access is open.

 Carolina Hemlocks Recreation Area